API

 @since 0.1.0-alphapublic xor(optb: Option<T>): Option<T>

-if exactly one of itself, optb
+Returns Some if exactly one of itself, optb is Some,

-otherwise returns None
+otherwise returns None.

 Examples